GeneCenterMunich/ANNICAS/README.md

 it requires an Excel file containing a list of these squares (we saved every square as .tif file) in one column and the corresponding labeling in a second column (see comments in the source code).
 Note that these specifications have been adapted to our internal workflow.
-You might need to modify the code significantly in order to adapted to your workflow (see section 1) and 3) in the source code).
-We optained the best performance using darknet19. learningPixelVals5.m generates the input network for CategorizingPixelVals9.m.
+You might need to modify the code slightly in order to adapted to your workflow (see section 1) and 3) in the source code).
+We obtained the best performance using darknet19. learningPixelVals5.m generates the input network for CategorizingPixelVals9.m.
-Please send bug reports to hohle@genzentrum.lmu.de.
+Please send bug reports to markus.hohle@berkeley.edu.

 Requirements:			Matlab toolboxes (version 2021b or later)